Skip to main content

 They may also include supermarkets and independent meat and poultry retailers.

-- businesses that process ready to eat (RTE) or uncooked comminuted fermented (UCFM), eg salami products, also have additional requirements outlined for RTE & UCFM products below
+• Businesses that process ready to eat (RTE) or uncooked comminuted fermented meat (UCFM) products, such as salami, also have additional requirements outlined in Ready-to-eat & UCFM products below.

-- if large amounts of meat (more than 1 tonne in any week of a calendar year) are sold wholesale, these businesses need to see the meat processors page for information related to their business
+• Businesses selling large amounts of meat (more than 1 tonne in any week of a calendar year) by wholesale should refer to the meat processors page.

 Licensing, registration

-As an operator of a retail meat premises you are required to:
+As an operators of retail meat premises are required to:

-- for UCFM: return a completed pro forma with your application
+3. for UCFM manufacturers: return a completed pro forma with your application

-- if exporting: contact the Australian Department of Agriculture for an export licence.
+6. if exporting: contact the Australian Department of Agriculture for an export licence

 For more see applying for a food licence.